 Once the sample means for all the inputs of the multibody model have been calculated, they can be input to the driving simulator to repeat the test maneuver with the vehicle model.
 The inputs employed here are the rear wheel torque and the brake pressure.
-Figure 7 compares the experimental results with the simulation's predictions for the front wheel speed and the longitudinal acceleration of the vehicle.
+Fig. (8) compares the experimental results with the simulation's predictions for the front wheel speed and the longitudinal acceleration of the vehicle.
 The sample mean, its confidence interval and the simulation's prediction are shown for each of these variables.

-Figure 6: Rear wheel torque: torque for the maneuver repetitions, mean and confidence interval
+Figure 7: Rear wheel torque: torque for the maneuver repetitions, mean and confidence interval

-Figure 7: Sample mean, confidence interval and MBS simulation
+Figure 8: Sample mean, confidence interval and MBS simulation

 Results are very promising, considering that these are the first comparisons between experimental data and simulation's predictions.
 Many improvements can be found.
 For example, the employed tire model, being one of the simplest models, should be changed to better match the simulation's predictions.
-Vehicle parameters (mass, inertias...) have to be better approximated by taking into account a better approximated mass distribution.
-This improvement iterative process that must be completed with more test maneuvers, will lead to the complete validation of the real-time vehicle multibody model.
+Vehicle parameters (mass, inertias...) and subsystems parameters (brake geometry, engine map...) have to be identified with more accuracy.
+Once the longitudinal dynamics of the vehicle are accurately matched, maneuvers involving the lateral dynamics will be performed to check the lateral behavior of the vehicle model.
+This improvement process is an iterative process.
+For each test maneuver, the correct behavior of the vehicle and subsystems has to be modeled.
+The real-time vehicle multibody model will be considered valid when the behavior of the vehicle model will agree with the desired level of accuracy, for all the test maneuvers.

-5 CONCLUSIONS
+6 CONCLUSIONS

 This paper focuses on the research on real-time vehicle multibody models.
 In order to guide the development of such multibody models, the validity of simulation's predictions must be examined.
 This paper intends to present and apply the first iteration step of a complete validation process based on the methodology developed to validated the vehicle multibody model of the National Advanced Driving Simulator.
-For that purpose, a X-by-wire vehicle prototype has been setup to generate experimental benchmark data to validate a self-developed real-time multibody model of it.
-A driving simulator has been prepared to repeat the test maneuvers with the vehicle multibody model.
-Comparison between experimental benchmark data and simulation's predictions is very promising, considering that these are the first validation results and that numerous modeling improvements can be performed.
+For that purpose, an X-by-wire vehicle prototype has been built to generate experimental benchmark data.
+After that, a self-developed real-time multibody model of this prototype has been programmed.
+In order to check the validity of this model, a self-developed driving simulator has been fed with the experimental benchmark data, thus enabling the vehicle model to repeat the test maneuvers.
+Comparison between experimental benchmark data and simulation's predictions are very promising considering that these are the first validation results.
+Future work will focus on the improvement of the vehicle multibody model and its subsystems, on carrying out new test maneuvers and on the improvement of the developed automotive state observers using multibody models.

-ACKNOWLEDGMENTS
+7 ACKNOWLEDGMENTS